Our 2022 application cycle is now closed to new applicants. Thank you to everyone who applied!

 Applicants must be US citizens or Permanent Residents

-Applicants must live or work in Dodge, Olmsted, Steele, Wabasha, and Waseca County
+Applicants must live or work in Dodge, Olmsted, Steele, Wabasha, and Waseca County, or in a neighboring county not served by another Habitat affiliate

 Applicants can demonstrate a need for safe, decent and affordable housing